markNZed/GPT-NeoX-Colab/notebook2task.md

 - **Collaboration:**
   - Use GitHub for all code-related activities.
-  - Set up the W&B project and ensure proper logging throughout the training process.
+  - Set up the MLFlow project and ensure proper logging throughout the training process.

 - **Communication:**
   - Provide regular updates on progress.